Location: Infirmary Mound Park, 4309 Lancaster Road, Granville, OH 43023

 How do people participate?

 Just show up.
 Get a piece at a time.
 Get a tent, then cookware.
 If you see something on a blanket that means it is for sale.
-It takes quite a few trips to do this.

 We eat good.
 We drink good.